jeanjcode/JC--Weather-Dashboard/README.md

 - The humidity

-3. The 5-day forecast is displayed below the current day forecast.
-The 5-day forecast displays the following:
+4 .
+The 5-day forecast is displayed below the current day forecast.
+The 5-day forecast displays:

 - The date (for each of the next five days)
 - An icon representation of weather conditions